-Writing can be a wonderful way to create more of this movement and flow.
+Writing can be a wonderful way to begin to know ones-self and create more of this movement and flow.
 We can do this as journalling whatever is going on for us - by noting the content of our lives - and by using specific writing prompts and exercises that delve into unconscious and hidden realms.
 And if we are working together at the time, it can create a deeper shift to take what you are exploring into your sessions with me to delve into more understanding and release and freeing some of the more tightly held patterns with someone who is well trained to help.

 In of itself is a powerful and transformational practice to write in these ways.
 You can play and express and allow your pen to take you to all kinds of places.
 Sometimes it can feel freeing, sometimes enlightening, sometimes you may feel long forgotten things and all sorts of other experiences will occur for you.
 To write is to allow the inside out and to take so much more notice of all of the colours and textures of this world that we live in.
 It can be beautiful and mundane.
 Happy and sad.
 It is all the experiences.
 Below I outline a few different ways you can play with this and create a writing practice that works for you.